aksonlyaks/scrap_it/README.md

 # Scrap_It

-Framework for scraping data from JSON APIs
+Scrap data from Google Maps Places using Celery task Queue.